ajeya-bhat/Data-Analytics/README.md

 ### What we plan to do in the future:

 * Try other models which might provide a better result in predicting the market value, like, PCR,Ridge and Lasso Regression, ANN, etc.
-* Recommend the best team with the funds available using techniques like knowledge based filtering.
+* Recommend the best team with the funds available using techniques like collaborative filtering.